The FX C Library

 - CASIOWIN for fx-CG-series calculators (

-- gint for all calculators (
+- gint for all targets (

 Each target supports different features depending on what the kernel/OS provides.